 Editor’s note: this review has been updated to account for new social features added to Tidal.

 What is Tidal?

 Tidal is a music streaming service that promises to unite artists and fans.
-Tidal distinguishes itself from other services by offering lossless streaming if you go all-in with a Tidal HiFi membership.
-While music content is the priority, Tidal also provides access to original video series, podcasts, and music journalists—though podcasts are extremely limited.
+It distinguishes itself from other services by offering lossless streaming if you go all-in with a Tidal HiFi membership.
+While music content is the priority, users are also provided access to original video series, podcasts, and music journalists—though podcasts are extremely limited.

 It promotes itself as the streaming service that puts the artist first.
 Various celebrities, like Jay Z and Beyonce, own equity in it.
-While artist empowerment is a core tenant of Tidal, so too is its commitment to benefiting fans.
-Artists provide Tidal members with exclusive digital content and experiences through the Tidal X program.
+While artist empowerment is a core tenant of the platform, so too is its commitment to benefiting fans.
+Artists provide members with exclusive digital content and experiences through the Tidal X program.

 How to use Tidal

 Tidal offers two applications, one for mobile and one for desktop use, both of which are similar to competing platforms’ interfaces.
 The home screen presents a banner of featured content, some of which are platform exclusives.
 Just below the banner is your recently played media followed by suggested new tracks and albums.
 The curated and featured playlists suggestions continue for a few more thumb scrolls.

 Tapping away from the home screen brings you to the explore tab.
 Here, you’ll find featured artists, different genres, and then suggestions based on your preferences.
 If you’re hosting a party or going to the gym, you can also select from the “Moods and Activities” curated playlists.

 Tidal Rising is an easy way to explore rising artists from around the globe.